 To identify and develop international best-practice professional development opportunities, including sourcing programs from sister societies and other education and training providers.

-To oversee the implementation of the Society’s own Accreditation programs, recognising that the quality of content, delivery and assessment of these programs is the responsibility of the Accreditation Council.
+To provide advice and guide the implementation of the Society’s own Accreditation programs, recognising that the quality of content, delivery and assessment of these programs is the responsibility of the Accreditation Council.

-To develop the content and oversee the delivery of the annual Conference Professional Development Workshop series.
+To assess topics and to oversee the delivery of the Professional Development Workshop series for in-person conferences and events.

 To work with the Members Services Committee on the delivery of appropriate professional development opportunities at the Chapter level.

-To oversee the Society’s professional development awards programs.
+To provide input as required to the Society’s professional development awards programs and other programs.

-To assist the Member Services Committee to deliver the Society’s mentoring activities.

-To provide quarterly reports to the Board on education and professional development activities, and other reports as requested by the Board.
+To provide regular reports to the Board on education and professional development activities via the relevant Board liaison, and other reports as requested by the Board.

 1 | P a g e